typio/entreepy/README.md

 Examples:
     entreepy -d c text.txt -o text.txt.et
-    entreepy -ptd d text.txt.et
+    entreepy -ptd d text.txt.et -o decoded_text.txt
 ```

 Input file must be < 1 terabyte.
-I recommend keeping an uncompressed backup or testing the program's decompression before deleting the original, the program hasn't been robustly tested.
 Be sure to use the same version of the program to decompress as compress.

 ### Performance